 When To Apply

-Housing is not automatically guaranteed so be sure to put your housing application in as soon as possible.
-The sooner you register the more queue points you will collect and the higeher the chance you would qualify for the room you have applied for.
+Housing is not automatically guaranteed so be sure to submit your housing application as soon as possible.
+The sooner you register, the more queue points you will collect and this will help you secure accommodation.

-If you are coming with family members, contact the housing companies (see below) at least four months before the semester start with your specific family accomodation inquiry.
+If you are coming with family members, contact the housing companies (see below) at least four months before the semester start with your specific family accommodation inquiry.

 How to Apply

-The first step to applying for student housing is to register in the queue with the one of these companies:
+The first step in the application process is to register in the queue with one of these two companies: